-Financial instruments of the Company comprise loans and advances to group companies, derivative financial instruments, debt securities in issue, cash and cash equivalents and other receivables and payables arising from the Company's operations.
+Financial instruments of the Company comprise loans and advances to group companies, debt securities in issue, cash and cash equivalents and other receivables and payables arising from the Company's operations.
 These instruments are recognised, classified and subsequently measured in accordance with IFRS 9 as described below.